Publishing guidelines

 Drafts

-• Use draft: true in the front matter for work-in-progress content.
+• Use draft: true for work in progress.

 Reuse and identifiers